Did you know that you don’t actually have to spend any money or time backing up your WordPress website?

 Depending on your website’s size, the backup can take a few minutes to generate.

-That wraps our two simple methods of creating a WordPress backup!
+However, that wraps this tutorial on two simple methods of creating a WordPress backup!

 Also Read: Create a Free Website with WordPress